AHiray/AHiray.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
----

-I am an Undergraduate Researcher and Teaching Assistant at Georgia Institute of Technology.
-I am majoring in Industrial Engineering (Advanced Studies in Operations Research and Statistics) and Mathematics (Probability and Statistics).
-My research is mainly focused on application of network science to financial markets as well as optimizing mathematical modelling.
+  I am an Undergraduate Researcher and Teaching Assistant at Georgia Institute of Technology, pursuing dual majors in Industrial Engineering (with a focus on Advanced Studies in Operations Research and Statistics) and Mathematics (specializing in Probability and Statistics).
+My research centers on the application of network science to financial markets and the optimization of mathematical models.

-I was honored with 'Fintech Fellow' at Georgia Tech Financial Services Innovation Lab (FSIL) for my contribution to research.
-I am associated with FSIL since my freshman year and has been actively involved in variour research since then.
+  As a 'Fintech Fellow' at the Financial Services Innovation Lab (FSIL), I have been recognized for my significant contributions to research.
+Since my freshman year, I have been actively involved in various projects at FSIL, gaining valuable experience in cutting-edge financial and computational research.

-I am interested in researching stochastic processes at the intersection of probability, statistics, and optimization to advance methods for understanding interconnectedness in financial markets.
+  My primary research interests lie in exploring stochastic processes at the intersection of probability, statistics, and optimization.
+I am particularly driven to develop innovative methods for analyzing and understanding interconnectedness in financial markets.